 … Between going full steam ahead into AAA, 3v3, or Spring Hockey and putting the skates away?

-There is a lot of value in finding some times during the year to take time away from Hockey.
+There is a lot of value in finding times during the year to take time away from Hockey.
 Players who are burned out can refresh their love for the game.
 Players who are just in a less enthusiastic mind-set can get hungry again.
 Either way, it makes the game more fun and training for the game more productive when they do come back.

 With that said, we’ve found that for some skaters, taking time away from Hockey means taking time away from the ice, specifically.
 These skaters can take a break from the ice and still benefit from working on their skills off-ice.
-In fact they still develop that hunger to get back to the ice.
+In fact, they still develop that hunger to get back to the ice.

 If you want to continue development, but still get the benefits of a break from Hockey in the spring and summer, Competitive Edge Hockey’s off-ice program is a great solution.